takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/Behavior 1 Initialization/diagram_map.html?highlight=0" title="Behavior 1: Initialization"><img src="./Behavior 1 Initialization/diagram_map.svg" /></a>

 ## Behavior 2: Cargo tracking
-This communication diagram shows a scenario in which the user requests tracking for cargo "ABC123" on the cargo tracking page, with a focus on important messages.
-The cargo "ABC123," which is preset by the system and en route from HongKong to Helsinki, is currently at the Port of New York, where unloading has been completed.
+This communication diagram shows a scenario in which the user requests tracking for cargo "ABC123" on the cargo tracking page.
+The cargo "ABC123," which is preset by the system and en route from HongKong to Helsinki, is currently at the port of New York, where unloading has been completed.
 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/Behavior 2 Cargo tracking/diagram_map.html?highlight=0" title="Behavior 2: Cargo tracking"><img src="./Behavior 2 Cargo tracking/diagram_map.svg" /></a>

 ## Behavior 3-1: Cargo booking
-This communication diagram shows a scenario in which the user registers new cargo on the cargo booking page, with a focus on important messages.
+This communication diagram shows a scenario in which the user registers new cargo on the cargo booking page.
 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/Behavior 3-1 Cargo booking/diagram_map.html?highlight=0" title="Behavior 3-1: Cargo booking"><img src="./Behavior 3-1 Cargo booking/diagram_map.svg" /></a>

 ## Behavior 3-2: Route suggestion
 This communication diagram illustrates a scenario in which the user requests cargo routing on the cargo booking result page, followed by the presentation of route candidates.
-The diagram focuses on important messages.
 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/Behavior 3-2 Route suggestion/diagram_map.html?highlight=0" title="Behavior 3-2: Route suggestion"><img src="./Behavior 3-2 Route suggestion/diagram_map.svg" /></a>

 ## Behavior 3-3: Route assignment
-This communication diagram illustrates a scenario in which the user requests to assign new cargo to a delivery route on the route selection page, with a focus on important messages.
+This communication diagram illustrates a scenario in which the user requests to assign new cargo to a delivery route on the route selection page.
 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/Behavior 3-3 Route assignment/diagram_map.html?highlight=0" title="Behavior 3-3: Route assignment"><img src="./Behavior 3-3 Route assignment/diagram_map.svg" /></a>

 ## Extra: Directed graph
 This is a directed graph that represents the structural elements and their relationships, associated with the Booking context and the Transport network context.
-This graph allows the relationships between elements to be viewed in various layouts.
+This graph allows you to view the relationships between elements in various layouts.
 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/Directed graph/directed_graph.html" title="Directed graph of structural elements and their relationships"><img src="./Directed graph/directed_graph.jpg" /></a>

 References